Getting Started

 Important

 Always test snippets as drafts before publishing.
-For PHP snippets, use Safe Mode (explained in the Security documentation) to catch fatal errors before they affect your live site.
+For PHP, use Safe Mode to catch fatal errors before they affect your live site.

 Next Steps

-• Snippet Types - Learn about all six snippet types and when to use each
+• Snippet Types - Learn when to use each type

-• Security - Understand Safe Mode, capability checks, and dangerous function scanning
+• Security - Understand Safe Mode and dangerous function scanning

-• Features - Discover advanced capabilities like revision history and import/export
+• Features - Discover revision history, import/export, and the snippet library